wandelbotsgmbh/homebrew-wandelbots/README.md

-# homebrew-nova
+# homebrew-wandelbots
-homebrew repository for wandelbots nova
+homebrew repository for wandelbots